FAQ

 README.TXT - lists all of the NOAA ENCs with their corresponding paper/raster chart number, title and other information.

-Ancillary files - text files that are analogous to chart notes on the paper chart or possibly information from the United States Coast Pilot®.
+Ancillary files - text files that are analogous to chart notes on paper charts or possibly information from the United States Coast Pilot®.

 Image files - a picture that links to a feature(s) on the NOAA ENC, such as a picture of a bridge.